borazslo/szentiras.hu/bible_import/README.md

 ## Note

-When populating the DB, this is the right order:
+When populating the DB, this is the right order: load a database with correctly set up schemas and tables corresponding to a proper migration set, run the migrate command (to run any migrations missing), and then you should be able to safely update the texts.

 1. `mysql < /app/tmp/database.sql`
 2. `php artisan migrate -n`
 3. `php artisan szentiras:updateTexts --file=KNB_szovegforras.xlsm --nohunspell`

+## Upgrade planned
+The new site is based on the `USX` format, this functionality (importing from Excel) will be probably obsolete soon.